rajansb82/Long-Document-Multi-Document-Abstractive-Summarization/README.md

 # Long-Document-Multi-Document-Abstractive-Summarization

 This repository contains the complete project pipeline for long-document and multi-document abstractive summarization using sparse-attention Transformer models.
-The project focuses on efficient handling of long sequences and multi-document inputs with LED and PRIMERA-style architectures.
+The project focuses on efficient handling of long sequences and multi-document inputs with LED -style architectures.

 Project Overview